rackerlabs/rackspace-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

 If you logged in by entering a blank password, or if you want to change the root password that you set, you can create or change the password.

-1. Until MySQL 5.6, Enter the following command in the `mysql` shell, replace `password` with your new password:
+1. For versions earlier than MySQL 5.7, enter the following command in the `mysql` shell, replace `password` with your new password:

        UPDATE mysql.user SET Password = PASSWORD('password') WHERE User = 'root';

-   For MySQL 5.7 and above, enter the following command in the 'mysql' shell, again replacing 'password' with your new password:
+   For version MySQL 5.7 and later, enter the following command in the `mysql` shell, replacing `password` with your new password:

        UPDATE mysql.user SET authentication_string = PASSWORD('ywMVTT5QRDDlFSZejOdt') WHERE User='root';